jamsocket/aper/book/src/building.md

 ```

 Notice how these no longer require a mutable reference to `self`, since they do not actually make any changes, they just return an object *representing* the change.

+I started by showing you how to implement your own state machine because I wanted you to see that it isn't
+scary, but implementing state machines from scratch isn't the only way to use Aper.
+In the next few sections,
+I'll show you how to build state machines by composing together primitives provided by Aper.